Why cats don’t like to have their bellies touched

 What does it mean when a cat wants you to rub his belly

-Although most cats dislike having their bellies rubbed, this does not indicate that all cats will become aggressive if this happens.
-Each cat does have a unique personality, just like people do, therefore some cats will enjoy or accept belly rubs.
+Most cats do not like their bellies rubbed, but this does not mean all cats will become aggressive.
+Each cat has a unique personality just like people, so some may enjoy or accept belly rubs.

 Where to pet a cat?